Madge Kendal: American tours

 At the same theatre the Kendals also presented The Ironmaster, to comparable popular and critical approval.
 After a brief return to London they set off on a second and more extensive American tour with a larger repertoire.
-In October 1891 to May 1892 they made what they billed as their third and last American tour, playing in a total of thirty-five cities.
+From October 1891 to May 1892 they made what they billed as their third and last American tour, playing in a total of thirty-five cities.
 They reappeared on the London stage at the Avenue Theatre from January 1893 in a repertory of four plays, and then toured the English provinces, adding to their repertoire The Second Mrs Tanqueray, which had recently premiered in London starring Mrs Patrick Campbell.
 The critic William Archer compared the two actresses in the title role: